jackSeigerman/YouTube-Downloader/README.md

 6. Download the jar file and the yt-dlp file at the bottom of the square.
 They should be called "Youtube Downloader.jar" and "yt-dlp"

-7. Once downloaded, place both the jar and yt-dlp file into a directory somewhere on your computer, the location does not matter as long as you can recall where you placed it
+7. Once downloaded, place both the jar and yt-dlp file into a directory somewhere on your computer, the location does not matter as long as you can recall where you placed it, you can also name this directory whatever you want

 ---